rakshithaelango/Linkedin_Profile_Analytics_Dashboard_PowerBi/README.md

 Steps to create power Bi Dashboard:

-* STEP 1: Understand and import the data file according to the formate.
+* STEP 1: Understand and import the data file according to the format.

 * STEP 2: Load and transform the data.